alexcodito/KnockoutContextHover/README.md

 - Display the hovered element's KnockoutJS context, HTML tag and attributes
 - Traverse complex objects and arrays
 - Set values of variables and observables
-- Convert variables into observables
+- Convert plain variables into observables
 - Refresh hovered element's KO bindings
 - Log context objects straight into the browser Dev tools console
 - Shortcuts for following the mouse cursor & toggling live context